c4urself/bump2version/README.md

   Can be multiple lines, templated using [Python Format String Syntax](https://docs.python.org/3/library/string.html#format-string-syntax).

+#### `encoding =`
+  **default:** `UTF-8`

+  Encoding to be used with the file.
+Might need to be set for files that contain special characters and use a different encoding than UTF-8.

+  You can consult [the Python Documentation](https://docs.python.org/3/library/codecs.html#standard-encodings) for a list of possible encodings.

 ## Command-line Options

 Most of the configuration values above can also be given as an option on the command-line.